CMB spectroscopy at third-order in cosmological perturbations: Formalism

-\textit{Evolution of the distribution function along the geodesics---.} Thanks to the parametrization~(\ref{dist:decompose}), the Boltzmann equation for the photon distribution function translates into the equations for the coefficients of the momentum basis~\cite{Ota:2016esq}.
+Thanks to the parametrization~(\ref{dist:decompose}), the Boltzmann equation for the photon distribution function translates into the equations for the coefficients of $\mathcal G$, $\mathcal Y$ and $\mathcal K$~\cite{Ota:2016esq}.
 Expanding Eq.~(\ref{dist:decompose}) up to third-order in cosmological perturbations, one finds

 where the dots imply the next-to-leading order corrections to each part here and hereafter.
-We take a time derivative of both sides w.r.t. conformal time to obtain
+We take a derivative of both sides w.r.t. the conformal time to obtain